IRB Guidance

 24.3 Investigators with only $200 to compensate 100 subjects need to propose a drawing for two $100 prizes rather than paying each subject $2.
 University research projects cannot distribute of prizes to the research subjects via chances purchased by the human subjects or obtained by them in exchange for something of value (e.g., money, human tissues, or blood samples).
 Use of incentives such as “door prizes” may be considered by the IRB on a case-by-case basis for research studies of minimal risk if the proposed incentives do not have potential for coercion or undue influence.
 While the incentive should avoid terms like “lottery” or “raffle,” acceptable terminology might include a reference to a “drawing based on chance in which each subject has equal odds of receiving [the incentive].”

-24.4 Social security number (SSN) might be used when the SSN is collected as required by law, to comply with internal Revenue Service (IRS) reporting requirements or may be collected as a unique identifier to help match research datasets.
+24.4 Social security number (SSN) might be used when the SSN is collected as required by law, to comply with Internal Revenue Service (IRS) reporting requirements or may be collected as a unique identifier to help match research datasets.
 SSN should not be collected until the need for the SSN has been clearly documented and approved by the IRB.

 24.4.2 For amounts that will total less than $200 per calendar year, investigators are not required to collect SSN if payments are made using a cash advance approach (e.g., gift cards or “petty cash” accounts).
 However, SSN must be collected for checks of any amount issued through the Accounts Payable system.
 SSN collection forms are explained in the SOP (pg.
 86).